In This Article

 How to Prepare for SculpSure

 SculpSure may be a non-invasive treatment, however, there are some other considerations you may need to take before you book a consultation.
-If you have a serious or minor medical or health condition, you should definitely consult a trusted physician or an advanced level practitioner prior to treatment.
+If you have a serious or minor medical or health condition, you should consult a trusted physician or an advanced level practitioner before treatment.
 Pregnant women cannot be treated with SculpSure.
 Walden also recommends avoiding sun exposure during the week prior to treatment.

 What to Expect During a SculpSure Treatment